Chapter 6.67

 3. Violation a Public Nuisance.
 A violation of any provision of this chapter is declared to be a public nuisance.
 The city may abate such violations by means of a civil action with all costs for such abatement and restoration to be borne by the party responsible for the nuisance.

 4. Criminal Penalties.
-Any person who violates any of the provisions of this chapter is guilty of a misdemeanor, and upon conviction is punishable by fine and/or penalty as set forth in Chapter 1.56 (Penalty Provisions) of this code.
+Any person who violates any of the provisions of this chapter is guilty of a misdemeanor, and upon conviction is punishable by fine and/or penalty as set forth in Chapter 1.56 (Penalty Provisions).

 5. Continued Violations.
 Each day during which any violation described in this chapter as willful continues shall constitute a separate offense punishable as provided by this division.